GSJones Litigators turn the tables on a corporate plaintiff suing a small business owner

 GSJones team approach gives all our litigators access to the constitution law experience of two attorneys

 Sara Humphries earned an advanced law degree focusing on constitutional law, appellate advocacy and federal courts.
 In addition to her family law and civil defense practice, she is available for consultation to all GSJones Law Group lawyers.

 Chalmers Johnson focuses on representing people who have been injured.
 Specifically, he focuses on Civil Rights, employment law, and personal injury.
 In the course of his 22 years, he has argued before the U.S. Supreme Court, two state supreme courts, a U.S. Court of Appeals.
 He is equipped to represent you in both straightforward situations and when it is necessary to vindicate your constitutional rights in court.
 He is also available to advise other GSJones lawyers about options.

 22 years experience in employment law

-GSJones Law offers a broad range of consultation and representation services in employment law to both employees and employers in Kitsap County.
+GSJones Law Group offers a broad range of consultation and representation services in employment law to both employees and employers in Kitsap County.
 Many consultation services for employees are surprisingly affordable.

 Employment Law services for employees

-You need an experienced attorney by your side to fight for your rights in the workplace.
+Do you need an experienced attorney by your side to fight for your rights in the workplace?
 If you are unfairly treated, you need someone to fight zealously for you.
-More importantly, be proactive and head off trouble with an inexpensive consultation or document review before a problem develops.
+More importantly, be proactive and head off trouble.
+Make an appointment for an affordable consultation or document review before a problem develops.
 You can depend on Chalmers Johnson, our employment law attorney.
-He stands with you, no matter what representation you need.
-Whether it’s advice, filing claims, appeals, administrative hearings, or a lawsuit, he has the superior experience to get the job done.
-Most of all, he maintains a stellar track record in negotiated settlements.
+He stands with you, no matter what legal help you need.
+Whether it’s advice, administrative claims, appeals, administrative hearings, or a lawsuit, he has the superior experience to get the job done.
+Most of all, he his track record in negotiated settlements is stellar.

 Chalmers routinely represents federal employees on the Peninsula.
 His record over the past few years is impressive.